sonic-net/SONiC/doc/Yang Model Guidelines.md

 #define IP_TYPE_ARP_REQUEST "ARP_REQUEST"
 #define IP_TYPE_ARP_REPLY "ARP_REPLY"
 ```
-Example of When Statement: Orchagent of Sonic will have unknown behavior if below config is entered, So yang must have a constraint.
+Example of When Statement: Orchagent of SONiC will have unknown behavior if below config is entered, So YANG must have a constraint.
 Here SRC_IP is IPv4, where as IP_TYPE is IPv6.

 #### ABNF:
 ```